Alpine Climbing

 Pan Something light and quite large.
 It makes little difference to the weight and is less likely to spill.

-Knife, Spoon, Fork Though real 'ard men use use their pitons!
+Knife, Spoon, Fork Though the real 'ard men use use their pitons!

 Cling Film, Plastic Bags and Ties Handy for wrapping up sandwiches made the day before.